Lee Konitz Nonet

 Lee Konitz Nonet is an album by American jazz saxophonist Lee Konitz recorded in 1977 and released on the Chiaroscuro label.

 Critical reception

 Scott Yanow on Allmusic said "the results are frequently superb".

+DownBeat awarded 5 stars to the album.
+Reviewer Herb Nolan wrote, "There's a touch of everything here, all colored by Konitz' cool nonet sound, without tricks, gimmicks or artistic caution; just a unit using some fine musical minds".

 Track listing

 All compositions by Lee Konitz except where noted.